A Basic Overview of KJV English -

 *Sometimes: "wast" or "wert".

-Notice that "thou" is an old form of "you" (singular).
+Notice that "thou" is the singular form of "you," while "you" or "ye" indicates plurality.

 Notice also the variation in the verb "to have" in the above example.